RichieDatalyst/ImageScaler/README.md

 | Checkerboard or grid pattern        | Clearly reveals spatial frequency loss             |
 | Colored object photo                | Helps visualize contribution of RGB channels       |

+## JPEG Compressor (Python + Tkinter)

+A complete grayscale JPEG-like compressor built from scratch using Python, implementing DCT, Quantization, Zigzag Scan, RLE, Huffman Coding, Entropy Measurement, and Image Reconstruction, with GUI visualization.

+## Purpose

+This assignment demonstrates how the JPEG compression algorithm works internally by implementing each step manually rather than using any library.
+It provides an educational, interactive tool that allows users to visualize quantized DCT blocks, Huffman tables, and compressed vs reconstructed images.

+## Algorithms Implemented / Working Principle
+##Preprocessing##

+Input image is converted to grayscale.

+Image is padded so that its dimensions are multiples of 8.

+## JPEG Compression Pipeline
+## 8×8 Blocking

+The image is divided into 8×8 blocks as required by the JPEG standard.

+## Discrete Cosine Transform (DCT)

+Each block is converted from spatial domain → frequency domain.

+## Quantization

+Each DCT coefficient is divided by a quantization matrix based on user-selected Quality (1–100).
+This is where loss occurs.

+## Zigzag Scan

+The quantized 8×8 block is converted into a 1×64 vector in zigzag order.

+## Run-Length Encoding (RLE)

+Long sequences of zeros in AC coefficients are compressed into (RUN, VALUE) pairs + EOB marker.

+## Huffman Coding

+All RLE tokens are used to build a custom Huffman table:

+1.Symbol frequencies collected

+2.Huffman tree built

+3.Each symbol assigned a binary code

+The encoded bitstream is stored along with the Huffman table.

+View:

+1.The Huffman symbol list

+2.Corresponding Huffman codes

+3.Frequency table

+## JPEG Decompression Pipeline
+## Huffman Decoding

+Converts the compressed Huffman bitstream back into a sequence of RLE (Run-Length Encoded) symbols.

+## RLE Decoding

+Expands each (RUN, VALUE) pair and reconstructs the zigzag-ordered coefficient vectors.

+## Dequantization

+Multiplies each quantized DCT coefficient with the corresponding value in the JPEG quantization matrix.

+## Inverse DCT

+Converts each 8×8 block from the frequency domain back into the spatial domain by applying IDCT.

+## Block Assembly

+Reconstructed 8×8 blocks are combined to form the final decompressed grayscale image.

+## Additional Features
+## Quantized DCT Block Preview

+Displays the lossy quantized DCT coefficients for any selected 8×8 block.

+## Huffman Table Viewer

+Shows all unique RLE symbols with their assigned Huffman codes and frequencies.

+## Entropy Metric

+Calculates Shannon entropy for:

+Original image

+Quantized DCT coefficients

+Huffman-encoded symbol stream

+These metrics help analyze compression effectiveness and data complexity.

+## Input Requirements

+Accepts any grayscale-compatible image format.

+If an RGB image is loaded, it is internally converted to 8-bit grayscale.

+## Expected Output
+## 1. Compressed File (.jdemo)

+Contains:

+Huffman table

+DC coefficients (differential encoded)

+RLE AC stream

+Quantized DCT blocks

+Encoded Huffman bitstream

+## 2. Reconstructed Image

+A lossy grayscale image obtained after dequantization and IDCT.

+## 3. Metrics Provided

+PSNR (Peak Signal-to-Noise Ratio)

+Compression Ratio

+Entropy values

+## 4. Visual Previews

+Original image

+Reconstructed image

+Quantized DCT block visualization

+Huffman table listing

+## Flow Diagram

+Input Image
+     ↓
+Grayscale
+     ↓
+Split into 8×8 Blocks
+     ↓
+DCT → Quantization → Zigzag → RLE → Huffman Encode
+     ↓
+Compressed Data (.jdemo)
+     ↓
+Huffman Decode → RLE Decode → Dequantize → IDCT
+     ↓
+Reconstructed Image